KatherineMichel/church-website-and-marketing-on-a-budget/takeaway.md

 ## What the Church Can Learn from Google Trends, Upworthy and The Bible App

 The church should not aspire to be like Upworthy or to copy The Bible App.
-However, there is a market for "uplifting" content.
-The church may need to repackage its message and how the message is delivered if it is to compete for the public's attention.
+However, the success of Upworthy and The Bible App provides important clues about how the United Methodist Church can stay relevant.
+There is still a market for religious and "uplifting" content.
+However, the messager that succeeds is increasingly the one that adapts to changes in today's modern lifestyles.
+The church may need to repackage its message and how the message is delivered if it is to continue to compete for the public's attention.

 * [Advanced Marketing](advanced_marketing_options.md) techniques matter
 * Desktop computers and websites are not exactly going away, but mobile and apps are increasing in popularity.
 In some developing countries, a mobile phone may be the first and only "computer" people can afford